College Planning & Application and Essay Counseling

 Here's what one student shared in 2018:

-"Working with the College Essay Guy team, I discovered who I am as a person, what I value, and how I specifically developed and express my values.
+"Working with Ethan and the College Essay Guy team, I discovered who I am as a person, what I value, and how I specifically developed and express my values.
 Knowing who I am as a person was essential in genuinely presenting myself to college admissions representatives.
 I learned a lot about what I value as a person.
 I learned about the different qualities and characteristics that I have used in the past, and will continue to use in the future.”

 Here’s what one parent emailed us in 2018: